This post may contain affiliate links. Please read my affiliate policy.

 This cranberry smoothie is a party of flavors and hits just right for those of us who like a bit of sharpness.
 Here’s what I’m putting in the blender:

-• Cranberries: When these tart berries start showing up in my grocery store, I often grab more than one bag and freeze them to use in my smoothies, Steel Cut Oats, and more.
+• Cranberries: When these tart berries start showing up in my grocery store, I often grab more than one bag and freeze them to use in my fruit smoothies, steel-cut oats, and my pomegranate cranberry relish.
 Their vibrant color and bold flavor make them a versatile addition to both sweet and savory recipes.

-• Orange Juice: Use high-pulp orange juice with no added sugar to keep the taste bright and natural.
+• Orange juice: Use high-pulp orange juice with no added sugar to keep the taste bright and natural.
 Look for fresh-squeezed options in the refrigerated section for the best quality.
+You can also use two naval oranges and blend them up (remove the peel first).

 Easy Swaps and Add-Ins